 University of Mary Hardin - Baylor Master’s in Mental & Social Health Services

 Mental & Social Health Services is a major offered under the health professions program of study at University of Mary Hardin - Baylor.
-We’ve pulled together some essential information you should know about the master’s degree program in mental health services, including how many students graduate each year, the ethnic diversity of these students, and more.
+We’ve gathered data and other essential information about the master’s degree program in mental health services, such as if the program is offered online, ethnicity of students, how many students graduated in recent times, and more.

 How Much Does a Master’s in Mental Health Services from UMHB Cost?